How do I love thee? Let me count the ways - William Shakespeare

 Pressure or vacuum

-These are the same since vacuum is just reverse pressure.
+These are the same in principle since vacuum is just reverse pressure.
 For this method, hot water, is pushed through finely ground coffee under pressure.
 The result will be a smaller volume, full-bodied coffee with firm acidity.
-Best known example are the Espresso machine and the trusty Mokka pot, but vacume coffee makers are becoming more accessible.
+Best known example are the Espresso machine and the trusty Mokka pot, but vacuum coffee makers are becoming more accessible.